-Generally sofort really sounds pretty immediate, but sometimes people do use it just more loosely.
-A kid playing Fortnite might very well use sofort as an answer to “Start doing your homework!” only to keep playing for another 10 hours.
+A kid playing Fortnite might very well use sofort as an answer to “Start doing your homework!” only to keep playing for another 3 hours.

 Or a waiter might say sofort, when you ask for the bill, only to go have a cigarette with the waitress.

-I think, neither immediately nor right away can be used in this kind of Einsteinian-way … like stretching their meaning the way sofort can.
+I think, neither immediately nor right away can be used in this kind of Einsteinian-way.

-Also pretty close in the future, but not as immediate as sofort is the word gleich.
+Also pretty close to “now” but not as immediate as sofort is the word gleich.

 The temporal range of gleich is roughly from about in 5 minutes to in 2 hours, depending on context.